 Army aspirants protest against Agnipath scheme in multiple states; BJP office set ablaze in Bihar's Nawada

+Army aspirants protest against Agnipath scheme in multiple states; Police vehicles set ablaze in Haryana's Palwal

 Protests against Agnipath, the Centre's new recruitment scheme for the armed forces erupted across multiple states on Thursday.